Exeter Theatre Royal fire: Burials

 The funerals of the majority of victims were held within a few days of the fire.
 68 of the victims were identifiable, and their bodies released to their families for burial, mostly in the Higher Cemetery, Heavitree.
 These services continued over the following weeks, often back-to-back at the cemetery, with family, friends, colleagues, and well-wishers attending.

 The majority of the dead were interred in the same mass grave, prepared for the purpose at Higher Cemetery, although due to site restrictions, only four coffins could be brought at once.
 The remains of the 118 people who were not identifiable were interred with their body parts placed in 15 shared coffins.
 Over 10,000 people attended the cemetery for the funeral service.

 Between one and two thousand people attended the cemetery on the first anniversary of the fire, despite there being no formal service or remembrance function.

-At the cemetery a memorial to those who died in the fire was erected, made by local sculptor Harry Hems.
+At the cemetery a memorial to those who died in the fire was erected, made by local sculptor Harry Hems (whose workshop was near the theatre).
 It was hoped to be completed by the first anniversary, but this was not achieved.

 Adjacent to the main memorial is a separate headstone to Bombardier F Scattergood "who striving to save the lives of others, lost his own at the burning of Exeter Theatre".